chirigarikku/html5-router-poc/readme.md

 ## location-hash-router-poc
-A poc router based on the `window.location.hash`.
+A poc of a basic router based on HTML5 History API.

 ### Running
 ```